GeoffHuang/CMPS144/README.md

 # Project-Doodle
-A machine learning model that categorizes hand-drawn sketches.
+A Convolutional Neural Network that categorizes hand-drawn sketches.